- Studies linking B vitamin supplementation to cancer risk

 Take home message

 While these vitamins are key in the one carbon cycle, and may be helping with certain SNPs it is very possible that you could get away with a much lower dose.
-For those thinking of starting B vitamin supplements to help with their SNPs we would always recommend starting at lower doses and keeping a diary to record what effect these have, rather than jumping in with the maximum dose.
+For those thinking of starting B vitamin supplements to help with their SNPs we would always recommend starting at lower doses (1/3 of a capsule or lower) and keeping a diary to record what effect these have, rather than jumping in with the maximum dose.